Skip to main content

 And the sound quality is good enough for an adult, let alone a small kid.

-You can get them around $50, knowing they’ll fit a toddler, protect their hearing and last long enough to justify the price.
-What more do you want?
+For around $50, they’ll fit a toddler, protect their hearing, and last long enough to justify the price.
+What’s not to like?

 If you’re looking for budget headphones for toddlers, BuddyPhones Play+ are the way to go.